mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 ![createElementDOM](./assets/createElementDOM.jpg "createElementDOM")

 # What is ReactDOM.createRoot ?

-createRoot is a method from the ReactDOM API that initializes a root container where the React application will be rendered.
+-> createRoot is a method from the ReactDOM API.

+-> It initializes a root container where your React app will be rendered.

-It returns a root object with two main methods: .render() and .unmount().
+-> It returns a root object with two key methods render(element) & unmount()

 Syntax: const root = ReactDOM.createRoot(document.getElementById("<rootID>"));